TeslaFanBelgium/AI-EIA/README.md

    - In your terminal, move to the folder by typing:

      ```bash
-     cd ai-economic-impact-simulator
+     cd AI-EIA
      ```

-   - Replace “ai-economic-impact-simulator” with wherever you unzipped the files.
+   - Replace “AI-EIA.git" with wherever you unzipped the files.

 3. **Install the Tools**: